JohannesBuchner/UltraNest/_sources/issues.rst.txt

 The C, C++ and Fortran functions are compiled to a dynamic library, which is used from Python.

-The Julia example differs in that the code is run from the Julia environment, calling Python which calls back Julia.
+The Julia and R example differ in that the code is run from the Julia/R environment, calling Python which calls back Julia/R.

 What is the difference between UltraNest and MultiNest/dynesty/...